gcapes/git-course/06-remote.md

 ---
 ## Working from multiple locations with a remote repository

+> ## Learning objectives {.objectives}
+> * Understand how to set up remote repository
+> * Understand how to push local changes to a remote repository
+> * Understand how to pull changes from remote repository
+> * Understand how to clone a remote repository

 We're going to set up a remote repository that we can use from multiple locations.
 The remote repository can also be shared with colleagues, if we want to.